Do you have a morning routine? Or do you wake up rushed, flustered and try to catch up the rest of the day?

 How to Create a Morning Routine

-Morning Routines of the Most Successful People
+Morning Rituals of the Most Successful People

 Jim Kwik is the CEO of Kwik Learning and is an International speaker, memory and speed-reading expert, and entrepreneur.
 After a childhood injury, Jim became known as “the boy with the broken brain.”
 Instead of accepting that injury he defeated all odds.
 Since then he’s studied the brain and dedicated himself to helping others.